American Sexual

 The name says it all.
 Long-acting reversible contraception, or LARC, is reversible birth control that provides long-lasting (think years) pregnancy prevention.

 While not currently the leading choice among women, LARC use has been on the rise in recent years.
-In women aged 15-44, The rising popularity of LARC can likely be attributed to its high rate of effectiveness (more than 99 percent) and ease of use.
+In women aged 15-44, the rising popularity of LARC can likely be attributed to its high rate of effectiveness (more than 99 percent) and ease of use.

 LARC methods—intrauterine devices (IUDs) and implants—are highly reliable.
 Research has shown LARC methods to be 20 times more effective than birth control pills, the patch, or the vaginal ring.